AhmedMahmood19/Rent-A-Roo/app/README.md

 ````
 ### 5. Run the server when you are in the App directory with:
 ````
-uvicorn main:app --reload
+uvicorn main:app  --reload --host 0.0.0.0 --port 8000
 ````
-### 6. For testing go to the following link on your browser
+### 6. To view and test the endpoints go to the following link on your browser
 ```
 localhost:8000/docs
 ```